Did you check out last week’s blog post and video demo on the Dry Oil Cleansing Method that’s been transforming my dry and wrinkled skin?!

 This, I believe is the best plan for acne prone skin that gets breakouts every once in a while.

 One night a week I take a break from Dry Oil Cleansing and use a physical exfoliant and/or mask

-Before I did the Dry Oil Cleansing experiment, my skincare routine involved using serums containing exfoliating acids a few nights a week (like Drunk Elephant TLC Framboos Glycolic Night Serum or Annmarie Skin Care Repair Serum), and one night a week I would take a break from serums, and use a physical exfoliant/gentle facial scrub (like Tata Harper Regenerating Cleanser).
+Before I did the Dry Oil Cleansing experiment, my skincare routine involved using serums containing exfoliating acids a few nights a week (like Drunk Elephant TLC Framboos Glycolic Night Serum or Annmarie Skin Care Citrus Stem Cell Serum), and one night a week I would take a break from serums, and use a physical exfoliant/gentle facial scrub (like Tata Harper Regenerating Cleanser).